lnfernux/lnfernux.github.io/_posts/2018-11-12-securingwindowsserver21.md

 #### Troubleshoot guarded hosts

-Determine if a VM is shielded
+Determine if a VM is shielded by running a simple cmdlet.

 ~~~powershell
 Get-VmSecurity -VmName 'vs1.domain.local'
 ~~~

-Can also verify the VMs status in the properties in Hyper-V manager.
+We can also verify the VMs status in the properties in Hyper-V manager.

-If a client fails RDP and bitlocker is enabled, you can do the following:

-Export the shielded VM from the guarded host and import it on a host along with the owners guardian key, then run this powershell command to disable shielding:
+If a client fails RDP and bitlocker is enabled, you can export the shielded VM from the guarded host and import it on a host along with the owners guardian key, then run this powershell command to disable shielding:

 ~~~powershell
 Set-VMSecurityPolicy -Vmname 'vs1.domain.local' -Shielded $false